eclipse-vertx/vert.x/wsver-0002/core_manual_java.md

 #### Request params

-Similarly to the headers, the map of request parameters are available using the `getAllParams()` method on the request object.
+Similarly to the headers, the map of request parameters are available using the `params()` method on the request object.

 Request parameters are sent on the request URI, after the path.
 For example if the URI was: